 Applicants MUST accept (retrieve and install through a secure webpage) their new certificate within thirty (30) days, otherwise the certificate is revoked and the Applicant must repeat the application process.
-Applicants MUST declare on the secure webpage that they have checked all certificate elements and that they are correct, to retrieve their certificate.
-Finally, they accept the terms of use as they are described in this CP/CPS and then receive the certificate, thus becoming Subscribers.
+Applicants SHOULD confirm that they have checked all certificate elements and that they are correct, to retrieve their certificate.
+Finally, they MUST accept the terms of use as they are described in this CP/CPS and then receive the certificate, thus becoming Subscribers.